uncw office of

 This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding to participate in study abroad programs worldwide.
 Award amounts will vary depending on the length of study (minimum of 4 weeks in one country required) and student need with the average award being $4,000 (maximum award: $5,000).
 Students who receive the Gilman Scholarship are eligible to receive an additional $3,000 Critical Need Language Supplement, for a total possible award of up to $8,000.
 Details on all Gilman Scholarships can be found at: www.iie.org/gilman

 BUTEX promotes mobility between universities and colleges in the U.K. and North America and is pleased to offer scholarships for undergraduate students currently registered at an institution in the USA or Canada.
 To be eligible to apply you must have been offered a study abroad or exchange place at a UK university which is BUTEX affiliated.
-Your study abroad or exchange place must be for the academic year 2012/13 and your place must be for a minimum of one semester.
+Your study abroad or exchange place must be for a minimum of one semester.

 For students and recent graduates who are interested in living, studying, and interning in Germany on a full-year, funded fellowship.
 CBYX is sponsored by the US and German governments for applicants in all career fields between the ages of 18-24, and does not require any prior German language knowledge!
 Applicants in business, vocational, technical, engineering, scientific, and agricultural fields are especially encouraged to apply.